gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 If you encounter issues with the deployment:

-1. **"No such module" errors**:
+1. **"File is too big" errors**:
-   - This indicates your script is using Node.js modules that aren't supported in Cloudflare Workers
+   - This indicates you're hitting Cloudflare's 25 MiB KV storage limit
-   - Remove any imports that use the `node:` prefix (e.g., `node:http`, `node:fs`, etc.)
+   - Make sure the `.cfignore` file and `exclude` settings are properly configured
-   - Use only Web API features available in the Cloudflare Workers runtime
+   - Check that the deploy script is correctly skipping large files

 2. **Worker name mismatch**:
    - If you see a warning about Worker name mismatch, update the `name` field in `wrangler.toml` to match what Cloudflare expects (usually "site")